crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

 one mismatch), respectively.
 See `?addSpacerAlignments` for more details about the different options.

-### Iterative spacer alignments

-gRNAs that align to hundreds of different locations are highly unspecific and undesirable.
+We note that gRNAs that align to hundreds of different locations are highly unspecific and undesirable.
 This can also cause `addSpacerAlignments` to be slow.
-The sections below describe a couple methods for mitigating this.

-#### Iterative spacer alignments

 The function `addSpacerAlignmentsIterative` is an iterative version of `addSpacerAlignments` that curtails alignment searches for gRNAs having more hits than the user-defined threshold.
 See `?addSpacerAlignmentsIterative` for more information.

-#### Removing repeat elements
+## Removing repeat elements

 Many promiscuous protospacer sequences occur in repeats or low-complexity DNA sequences (regions identified by RepeatMasker).
 These